-If an implementation needs to ensure both directions for compatibility equivalence of identifiers, then these characters would be need to be tailored so as to be added to identifiers.
+If an implementation needs to ensure both directions for compatibility equivalence of identifiers, then the identifier definition needs to be tailored to add these characters.

-For canonical equivalence the implication is true in both directions. isIdentifier(toNFC(S)) if and only if isIdentifier(S).
+For canonical equivalence the implication is true in both directions. isIdentifier (toNFC(S)) if and only if isIdentifier(S).